gpauloski/hobachi/README.md

 # hobachi

+> :warning: This project was used to learn certain features of PyO3 and is not maintained.

 Python object proxy with just-in-time resolution implemented in Rust.
 *Hobachi* means a copy (noun) or to imitate (verb) in the Chickasaw and Choctaw languages.